-- In FortiOS, you must enable central management on the device by adding the IP address of the FortiManager unit.
-As a result, the device is displayed on the FortiManager GUI in the root ADOM on the Device Manager pane in the Unregistered Devices list. - In FortiManager, you must manually add unregistered devices.
-As a result, the device is registered with the FortiManager unit, and you can use FortiManager to manage the device.
+You can enable central management by using the operating system for supported units.
+For example, in FortiOS, you can enable central management for the FortiGate unit by adding the IP address of the FortiManager unit.
+When central management is enabled, the device is displayed on the FortiManager GUI in the root ADOM on the Device Manager pane in the Unauthorized Devices list.

+In FortiManager, you must authorize devices before you can use FortiManager to manage them.
+FortiManager cannot manage unauthorized devices.